 Satisfied, Ananias obeys the Lord’s command.
 He goes to Saul’s residence, lays hands on him and addresses him as a newborn believer: “Brother Saul, the Lord Jesus who appeared to you on the road by which you came has sent me so that you may regain your sight and be filled with the Holy Spirit” (v.
 17).
 Like in Acts 5:12, Saul’s physical healing comes at the hands of this “sent one.”
 Likewise, just as the Holy Spirit came when John and Peter laid hands on the disciples in Samaria (8:17), so now Ananias’ hands bring the Holy Spirit.
 As Acts 8:18–19 teach, this laying of hands followed by the giving of the Holy Spirit is not something men can acquire.
 Rather, it is a time-sensitive function of this apostolic period.
 Hence, Ananias’ role in Saul’s recovery is as unique as Saul’s conversion.

 The uniqueness of this whole episode hints at the fact that Paul’s baptism cannot be used as an example that overturns the normative pattern of baptism in a local church.
-For instance, anyone who looks to Paul’s baptism by Ananias as an example of and precedent for one believer (apart from the church) baptizing another must take into consideration the transitional nature of Acts and the incredible uniqueness of Paul’s experience.
-Does it follow that Paul’s baptism is reason to unhinge water baptism from the local church?
+For instance, anyone who looks to Paul’s baptism by Ananias as an example of and precedent for one believer (apart from the church) baptizing another believer must take into consideration the transitional nature of Acts and the incredible uniqueness of Paul’s experience.
+Does it follow that Paul’s baptism is a reason to unhinge water baptism from the local church?